PinkPrison/PinkCore/README.md

 - Easy ways to create Items and Skulls primarily for GUI's :skull:

-- Implements TriumpTeams Gui-System for easy use :eagle:
+- Implements TriumphTeams [Gui-System](https://github.com/TriumphTeam/triumph-gui) for easy use :eagle:

 # CORE